statoscope/statoscope/packages/cli/README.md

 - `--config` (`-c`) - path to statoscope config (by default `{pwd}/statoscope.config.js` has used)
 - `--warn-as-error` (`-w`) - treat warnings as errors

-This command uses [stats-validator](/packages/stats-validator).
-Please look at this package for more info

 **Example:**

 1. Install webpack-plugin for the validator: